ibm-cloud-docs/power-iaas/faq.md

 {: #delete-service}
 {: faq}

 To delete a workspace (and all its resources), use the left navigation to navigate the workspace page.
-Find the workspace to be deleted and click on the overflow menu on the top right corner of the tile.
+Find the workspace to be deleted and click the overflow menu on the upper right corner of the tile.
 Click **Delete** and confirm the request from the pull-down menu by typing *Delete* in the text field.
 Finally, click the red **Delete** button to initiate the request.

 ## How do I delete a single virtual server instance?
 {: #delete-service-instance}
 {: faq}

 There are two methods to delete a virtual server instance.
 Both deletion methods are manual processes.
-There is no way to delete all VSIs without deleting the workspace or deleting a subset of the virtual server instance.
+To delete all VSIs, delete the workspace or delete a subset of the virtual server instance.

 - Delete a single virtual server instance from the Virtual server instances page.
-Click on the overflow menu (icon with 3 vertical dots) on the far right of each virtual server instance entry on the table.
-From the pull-down menu, click **Delete** to open the delete confirmation modal.
+Click the overflow menu (icon with 3 vertical dots) on the far right of each virtual server instance entry on the table.
+From the pull-down menu, click **Delete** to open the deleted confirmation modal.
 Click **Delete instance** to initiate the deletion request.
 This action cannot be undone.

-- Delete a single virtual server instance from the its details page.
+- Delete a single virtual server instance from the details page.
-Navigate to the virtual server instance's details page by clicking on the virtual server instance name on the table on the Virtual server instances page.
-Find and click on the trash icon on the top right of the screen.
+Navigate to the virtual server instance's details page by clicking the virtual server instance name present on the table, on the Virtual server instances page.
+Find and click the trash icon on the upper right of the screen.
 Confirm the request by clicking **Delete instance**.
 This action cannot be undone.

 ## How do I open a support ticket for the {{site.data.keyword.powerSys_notm}} workspace?
 {: #support-ticket}